clalanliu/Python-Multiple-Microphones-Recording/README.md

 # Python Multiple Microphones Recording
-A simple tutorial for multiple microphones recording using python
+A simple script for multiple microphones recording using python